qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_theming.rst

     It is always a good idea to limit the number of types or variants of fonts to create a homogenous look.

-To demonstrate how compact and powerful a font theme can look like, take a look at the **complete** font theme of the Modern theme:
+To demonstrate how compact and powerful a font theme can look like, take a look at the example font theme:

 ::